Please forgive temporary problems with photos.

 All Ford-Ferguson 9N, 2N, and Early Ford 8N

-Reinstalling the distributor is really easy, especially if you remember which way the rotor was pointing when it came off.
+Reinstalling the distributor is easy, especially if you remember which way the rotor was pointing when it came off.
 Just set the rotor pointing near the same spot before placing distributor against the engine.
 If the distributor bolts do not seem to line up, the tang is not lined-up right.
-Turn the distributor shaft 1/2 turn and try again.
+Rotate the distributor a bit each way till you feel the tang engage, then bolt it up.
 Even if you didn't memorize the rotor location, or the engine has been turned over with the distributor off, replacing the distributor is still easy.
 Feel in the front of the engine to get an idea of the camshaft tang position, set the distributor tang to match.
 Rotate distributor back and forth as you place it on the engine and feel it engage the cam.
-Try the bolts, and again, if it doesn't bolt right up, turn the rotor 1/2 turn and try again.
+Try the bolts, and if it doesn't bolt up easy, turn the rotor 1/2 turn and try again.

-Unless someone has fiddled with the timing adjustment, and the tractor was running ok, the timing is probably ok right where it is.
-No need to fool with that, if you are just checking or replacing points.
+Unless someone has fiddled with the timing adjustment, and the tractor was running ok, the timing is probably ok right where it is, but it only takes a minute or two to check.
+Less than that if you are fortunate enough to have a jig such as the one made by The Old Hokie, Dan Allen.
+Browse the N Board at ntractorclub.com and get one when he offers a batch for sale.
 Once set, the timing should not change.
-However, we seem to be having issues with low quality replacement parts.
+However, low quality replacement parts make it more and more important to check everything.
 Some people have run into parts that simply do not fit right.
 If your new points are not made and gapped EXACTLY the same as the ones you are replacing, your timing could change.
 There are cases where people had to enlarge holes or drill new ones to get a set of points to fit!
-My solution to that is to buy the highest quality replacement parts I can find.
-I return or throw away parts that do not fit right.
-The time inferior parts will cost me just ain't worth trying to use them.
+Try to buy the highest quality replacement parts available.
+Return or throw away parts that do not fit right.
+The time inferior parts will cost often just ain't worth trying to use them.
 It is not a good thing when we find ourselves modifying original parts to make inferior replacement parts work.
+Sometimes there are no other options.

 While you have the distributor on the bench, its easy to check and reset the timing adjustment if necessary.

 Remove Wire to Coil.
 Pry bail forward and remove Coil.
 Release clips and remove Distributor cap.
-Take note of the direction the rotor button is pointing before you take the distributor off the engine.
+The coil and cap can stay on the tractor.
+No need to remove any wires.
+Two small bolts hold the distributor on.
+I grab a 1/2" box end wrench sit on the tire.
+Take note of the direction the rotor button is pointing as soon as the distributor comes off the engine.
 This is the direction it needs to point when the distributor goes back on.
 The distributor will not fit right with the rotor pointing any other way.
-Don't worry too much if you forget, or someone cranks the engine with the distributor off, it only takes a moment or two to hold the distributor to the front of the engine, and turn the rotor until the distibutor body drops into place.
-I just think it's a little easier to know about where the rotor should be.
+Don't worry too much if you forget, or someone cranks the engine with the distributor off.
+It's not that hard to find the correct position later.

-Take the distributor where you can get comfortable and work on it.
+Take the distributor where you can get comfortable and have good light.

-Mostly it's the front bushing, the little one, that holds the front end of the distributor shaft.
-Rotate the distributor shaft until the points are open, then watch the points, and try to move the distributor shaft side to side.
+Mostly it's the front bushing, the little one, right behind the rotor, that holds the end of the distributor shaft.
+Rotate the distributor shaft until the points are open, then watch the points while trying to move the distributor shaft side to side.
 If you can see the point gap change, the bushing is worn and needs to be replaced.
 No problem.
 That just means we get to have a little more fun with the distributor.
-If it's not already off, remove the rotor.
+Remove the rotor.
 Pay attention to how the condenser wire connects to the points.
 Remove the points and condenser.
 Remove the screw and timing plate on the side of the distributor.
-The plate is held in the distributor body by a retaining wire clip around the edge.
+The entire points and top plate assembly is held in the distributor body by a large wire clip that runs most of the way around the inside of the distributor.
 Take a photo or remember how that wire clip is positioned.
-It should pry out fairly easy with a screwdriver.
-The plate then pulls straight out.
-Once that is out of the way, you can remove and inspect the distributor shaft and advance weights.
+It should pry out fairly easy with a small screwdriver.
+Easier if you have a set of snap ring/o-ring pick hook tools.
+Start at one end and work the clip out.
+The plate then pulls straight out IF you actually took the timing screw and timing plate off.
+Once the breaker plate assembly is out, the distributor shaft and advance weight assembly should pull right out of the distributor body.

-Install a new set of points and condenser.
-Set the point gap to .015".
-The front distributor distributor has a simple center excentric screw that can be turned with a flat blade screwdriver to the correct gap.
-Tighten the point screws and make sure the points didn't move.
+Set the point gap to exactly 0.015".
+Use the eccentric screw to set the correct gap.
+Tighten the screws at each end, and check gap again to make sure the points didn't move.
 They usually do.
-If they moved open or closed, loosen the screws and adjust the points slightly more or less than perfect, so when the screws are tight they end up at the perfect setting.
+If they moved open or closed, loosen the screws and adjust the points slightly more or less than perfect.
+Try to guess how much they moved, so when the screws are tight the adjustment will be perfect.
 This process nearly always takes a few whacks.
 If either points screw is stripped, the fix is to replace with a slightly larger diameter screw.
 The replacement will be a very short length #8-32 screw.
 That length should not any longer than necessary to engage the threads in the top plate.
 Longer screws may interfere with the rotating advance weights below the top plate.
-If your top plate already has the larger screws, it's time for a new top plate assembly.
+Screws that are too long can be cut off and used.
+If your top plate already has the larger diameter screws, it may be time for a new top plate assembly, or replacement distributor.

 This photo shows how to measure the 1/4" timing adjustment on the front distributor to set it at zero degrees TDC.